 Most parts used for this spot welder are throug hole components.
-Only some 1206 SMD parts are used.
+Only some 1206 SMD parts and very few smaller ones are used.
 So its very easy to solder.
 If you buy the parts i recommend ordering some more of the smd parts because these little things like to disappear on the floor if your not carefull.

 To solder this SMD parts i figured it is the easiest way to put some solder on all of the pads.
 Then hold the SMD part in its position with a tweezer and solder one side.
 Now the part stays in place and you can solder the other side.
 Now heat both sides alternating and the part will automatically be pulled in its correct position by the solder.

-Take care of the SMD leds polarity (see the picture).
-If it is put in the wrong way arround it wont work.
+Take care of the SMD diodes polarity (see the picture).
+If they are put in the wrong way arround it wont work or may cause damage.